Corruption13/Scraper-Scripts/README.md

-The code does not currently have multi-thread support.
+~~The code does not currently have multi-thread support.~~ **NEW:** Added multi-processing functionality to scraping multiple genre at once.
+Each URL in URL.txt will run on a seperate process tree.

-**The code will output a "Data.csv" file containing all the books that it scraped.**
+### **The code will output a "Data.csv" file containing all the books that it scraped.**

-The execution time as of date is 2000 books in 20 minutes
+The execution time as of date is 2000 books in 20 minutes **PER** thread.

+10 different genre threads output 20,000 books in 20 minutes.

 (TESTED ON: Intel i7-7700 HQ CPU @ 2.50 GHz, 1 MB/s Network)